-''' newmsg.msgup=-center "Acme App" -center "Running" newmsg.msgdown=-center "Acme App" -center "Not Running" newmsg.msgalert=-ontop -center "Acme App" -center "%s Error" newmsg.msgmail=-ontop -onetime -center "Acme App" -center "Check Mail" '''
+''' newmsg.msgup=-center Acme App center Running

+newmsg.msgdown=-center Acme App center Not Running

+newmsg.msgalert=-ontop -center Acme App center %s Error

+newmsg.msgmail=-ontop -onetime center Acme App center Check Mail '''

-A single LCD message can have several states, or submessages.
-For example, the backup message may display the backup status as Not Performed, Started or Completed.
+A single LCD message can have several states, or sub-messages.
+For example, the backup message may present the backup status as Not Performed, Started or Completed.
 Only one of these messages can be displayed on the LCD panel at a time.
-If the Started message is displayed, and then later the Completed message is displayed, the Completed message replaces the Started message.
+If the Started message is displayed, and then later the Completed message is displayed, the Completed message will replace the Started message.

-In the proceeding example, the Acme App message displays "Acme App" on the first LCD line.
+In this example, the Acme App message will display Acme App on the first LCD line.
 The second line will be Running, Not Running, Error or Check Mail.